What qualifies as a fender bender?

 Paintless Dent Repair (PDR): the cost-saving option for minor dents

-Paintless Dent Repair (PDR) is a technique where technicians use long metal rods to massage a dent out from behind the panel without disturbing the factory paint.
-PDR works best when the paint surface is intact and the metal is not sharply creased.
-When appropriate, PDR typically costs 50–70% less than traditional repair and can be completed in hours.
+PDR uses long metal rods to massage dents from behind panels without touching the factory paint.
+It works best when paint is intact and metal isn't sharply creased.
+PDR typically costs 50–70% less than traditional repair and often finishes same-day.

 Priming, painting, and final reassembly